nadrojisk/PythonIDS/project2.md

 ### 8. Ettercap

+A 'multipurpose sniffer/content filter' for man in the middle attacks.
+It was originally created as a sniffer for switched LANs, but evolved into a tool meant for man-in-the middle-attacks.

 ### 9. Responder

-Responder is a tool that allows us to use LLMNR, NBT-NS, and MDNS poisoning.
+A tool that allows us to use LLMNR, NBT-NS, and MDNS poisoning.
 What this means is that we can use an LLMNR and NBT-NS Spoofing attack against a network.
 This sort of attack takes advantage of default Windows configurations in order to achieve its end goal.

-### 10. LLMNR and NBT-NS
+### 10. Link-Local Multicast Name Resolution (LLMNR)

-It is important to understand what a LLMNR and NBT-NS server broadcast is in order to understand how this kind of attack works.
-When a DNS server request fails, Microsoft Windows systems use Link-Local Multicast Name Resolution (LLMNR) and the Net-BIOS Name Service (NBT-NS) for a “fallback” name resolution.
-This poses a huge threat as if the DNS name is not resolved, then the client (aka the victim in this scenario) performs and unauthenticated UDP broadcast to the network asking all other systems if it has the name that it is looking for.
-We can see now why this is a problem as this entire process is unauthenticated and broadcasted to the entire network.
-This allows any machine on the network to respond and claim to be the target machine.
+A protocol based on the Domain Name System packet format that allows hosts to perform name resolution for hosts on the same local link.

+### 11. NetBIOS-NS (NBT-NS)

+Name Service provided by NetBIOS that provides name registration and resolution.
+Identifies the systems on a local network by their NetBIOS name.

+### 12. NetBIOS

+Provides services related to the session layer of the OSI model allowing applications on separate computers to communicate over a local area network.

 ### 11. Metasploit